vbepipe/Benchmarking-AI/nanoGPT/Presentation/Presentation-Custom18-VictoryGLU.md

 ## Recommendation

 **Custom18 VictoryGLU** is the clear recommendation for general-purpose training, providing the best validation loss in the majority of configurations (Shallow, Medium, and Deep).

-However, **CustomV2** remains a valid alternative for specific mid-depth architectures (e.g., 6 layers), where it demonstrated a unique advantage.
-For all other cases, VictoryGLU provides the most reliable and performant results.

 ---